brycepj/scrawl/README.md

 Only run this when you're setting up a new directory of notes.
 Otherwise bad things will happen.

 ### build
 Checks for changes to markdown files and updates the PDFs of any of the dirty ones.
+If you add `email` and `pw` properties (your email address and the path to a local file containing your email password), scrawl will send you an email everytime you build with pdfs attached.
+This may be more configurable in the future.

 ### save
 Shorthand for git add -all && git commit -m ${new Date()} && git push